splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 ========================================================================

-Now that you have data about your infrastructure, such as platform hosts, Kubernetes clusters, and cloud provider services, flowing into Splunk Observability Cloud, you can use out-of-the-box navigators to explore your data.
+Now that you have data about your infrastructure, such as platform hosts, Kubernetes clusters, and cloud provider services, flowing into Splunk Observability Cloud, you can use default navigators to explore your data.

 Prerequisites
 -----------------------

-Navigators display only if Splunk Infrastructure Monitoring is receiving data from your source.
+Navigators appear only if Splunk Infrastructure Monitoring is receiving data from your source.

 For example, even if a guided setup you used in :ref:`install-collector-for-k8s` or :ref:`monitor-k8s-cluster` provided confirmation of a valid connection, the navigators don’t display unless your host, Kubernetes cluster, or cloud provider service is actively sending data to Splunk Infrastructure Monitoring.